 Since we opened our doors in 2002, United Yacht Sales has worked with thousands of boaters who hold aspirations of owning a yacht.
 A yacht can mean different things to different people, especially when discussing the difference between intended use such as fishing, day boating, entertaining, and long-distance cruising.
 Just as there are many applications for how you plan to use your boat, there are also many boat builders working to design the perfect yacht to meet a specific niche in the marketplace.
 With nearly 1,000 transactions completed each year, United brokers commonly hear the same questions asked as new boaters begin their research into finding the perfect vessel.
 The yacht's purchase cost isn't the only expense though and other factors need to be considered.

 What does it cost to own a yacht?
-"The cost of ownership for a 60-foot, $1 million yacht is going to be about 10% of its value, or $100,000 per year," said Peter Schmidt, Founder of United Yacht Sales.
+"The cost of ownership for a 60-foot, $1 million yacht is going to be about 10% of its value, or $100,000 per year if it's over ten years old," said Peter Schmidt, Founder of United Yacht Sales.
 "You can pretty well estimate that for a later model boat of this size, in the Florida market, your general costs are going to be in that range.
-This would include things like routine maintenance, repairs, dockage, additional supplies, and the cost of either a professional captain or a yacht manager."
+This would include things like routine maintenance, repairs, dockage, additional supplies, and the cost of either a professional captain or a yacht manager.
+If it's a newer boat, the annual costs will be less, however preventative maintenance is still very important."

 If you're new to boating and this is your first yacht purchase, it makes sense to discuss these questions with your yacht broker:

-- Where do you plan to keep your yacht?
+- Where do you plan to keep your yacht?nbsp;

 - Are you going to run the boat yourself or will you need a captain?